- Beginner artificial intelligence interview questions

 Additionally, hyperparameter tuning can be challenging, and they’re prone to overfitting without enough data or proper regularization.
 They also struggle in low-data environments and require high-quality data to perform well.

-15. What is the role of positional encoding in Transformer models?
+15. What is the role of positional encoding in transformer models?

 Sample answer: It’s used to provide information about the relative position of tokens in a sequence.
-Since Transformers do not inherently understand the order of tokens, positional encodings are added to input embeddings to help the model capture the sequential relationships between tokens, which is necessary for tasks like language translation and text generation.
+Since transformers do not inherently understand the order of tokens, positional encodings are added to input embeddings to help the model capture the sequential relationships between tokens, which is necessary for tasks like language translation and text generation.

 Frequently asked questions about AI interviews